 Although many of these sources might be helpful, you do need to assess whether you've found the right help or not.
 Consider their knowledge of the stage of initiative versus guilt as well as their ability to apply that knowledge to your specific situation.

-If you'd need to talk to a mental health counselor about your or your child's psychosocial development, you can speak with a licensed counselor at BetterHelp.com.
-There, you'll be matched with an online therapist who can assist you with this and other mental health issues on your schedule and at your location.
+If you need to talk to a mental health counselor about you or your child's psychosocial development, you can speak with a licensed counselor at BetterHelp.com.
+There, you'll be matched with an online therapist who can assist you with this and other mental health issues on your schedule and from wherever you have an internet connection.

 Every stage of life is important.
 If you are struggling with children at this stage or with your own issues stemming from your developmental years, getting help can be extremely beneficial.
 You may feel alone in your lack of understanding, but with the right help, you can forge a better future for yourself and those that depend on you.
 Read below for some reviews of BetterHelp counselors, from parents experiencing different issues.

 ""I am THRILLED with Rachel and with BetterHelp!
 It is affordable, I am a single mom with 4 kids on a tight budget and a LOT of stress and this format makes it easy to get help.
 I LOVE that I can write my feelings to her whenever I am having them, not have to wait a week for the next session.
 She is very insightful and I am thankful!"